The Legend of Zelda: Ocarina of Time: Awards

 In 1998, Ocarina of Time won the Grand Prize in the Interactive Art division at the Japan Media Arts Festival.
-It won six honors at the 2nd Annual Interactive Achievement Awards, including "Game of the Year", "Outstanding Achievement in Interactive Design", "Outstanding Achievement in Software Engineering", "Console Game of the Year", "Console Adventure Game of the Year" and "Console Role-Playing Game of the Year", along with a nomination for "Outstanding Achievement in Character or Story Development".
+Ocarina of Time won six awards at the 2nd Annual Interactive Achievement Awards: "Game of the Year", "Console Game of the Year", "Console Adventure Game of the Year", "Console Role-Playing Game of the Year", "Outstanding Achievement in Interactive Design", and "Outstanding Achievement in Software Engineering"; it also received a nomination for "Outstanding Achievement in Character or Story Development".
+At the BAFTA Interactive Entertainment Awards, Ocarina of Time won in four categories - "The Games Award" (precursor to the British Academy's "Best Game" award), "Innovative Game Award", "The Interactivity Award" and "The Computer Programming Award".
 Electronic Gaming Monthly gave it both the editors' choice and readers' choice awards for "Game of the Year for All Systems", "Nintendo 64 Game of the Year" and "Action RPG of the Year" as well as the readers' choice awards for "Best Music" and "Best Graphics", and it was runner-up for the reader's choice "Best Sound Effects" award.
 Edge gave it the awards for "Game of the Year" and "Gameplay Innovation" and placed it 2nd place for "Graphical Achievement" (behind Virtua Fighter 3tb).